biotaphy/tutorials/_sphinx_config/tutorial/w1_overview.md

 ## Preparation

 To run Biotaphy tools on any OS, locally through :term:`Docker`, first download and install [Docker](https://docs.docker.com/get-started/).

 ## Host and Container input, output, log directories

 A named volume `data`, is created on the :term:`Host machine`, and the data/input and data/config directories in this repository are copied to it, then mounted at /volumes/data in the :term:`Container`.
 This volume is read-only, and can only be modified from the host.
 If modified, the docker `data` volume must be re-created to propagate those changes to the containers.

 A named volume `output` is created on the :term:`Host machine` and mounted at /volumes/output in the :term:`Container`.
 Changes in this directory are saved in the volume, and copied back to the host machine, under the data directory.

-## Data preparation: Tool Configuration File
+## Data preparation: Script parameters File

-All commands require a configuration file with tool-specific parameters.
-The file must be in :term:`JSON` format, with parameter names enclosed in double quotes, and string values enclosed in double quotes.
-Each tutorial contains an example configuration file in the data/config directory.
-The tutorial configuration files reference example data and parameters reasonable for that data.
+All commands require a parameters file with tool-specific parameters.
+The file must be in :term:`JSON` format.
+More information is [here](script_params.md).

+Each tutorial contains one or more example parameters files in the tutorials/data/config directory.
+These parameters files reference example data and parameters reasonable for that command.
 All required and optional parameters are described in individual tutorial pages.

-Input and output files referenced in the configuration file are intended for the :term:`Docker` :term:`Container`, so directory paths reference volumes mounted in the container.
-Output file parameters (log files, data files) must be specified to be written in the /volumes/output path, which allows writing.

-[//]: # (## Script preparation)

-[//]: # ()
-[//]: # (Change the permissions on run_tutorial.sh or run_tutorial.bat to allow execution)

-[//]: # ()
-[//]: # (```zsh)

-[//]: # (chmod a+x run_tutorial.sh )

-[//]: # (```)
+Some tools will require an additional :term:`JSON` format configuration file.
+In these cases, the JSON file will be specified in the parameters file.

 ## Run tool tutorials

-The "run_tutorial" script will run each tutorial with two arguments, the 1) command name and 2) configuration file.
-The configuration file will be a path on the local machine; the script will translate that to the container path, and execute the command in the container with the container's copy of the file.
+The "run_tutorial" script will run each tutorial with two arguments, the 1) command name and 2) parameters file.
+The parameters file will be a path on the local machine, in the tutorials/data/config directory.
+The script will translate that to the container path, and execute the command in the container with the container's copy of the file.
 For example, the **wrangle_species_list** tutorial can be initiated with:

 for linux/mac systems